ivvycode/apidocs/venues/change-booking-status.md

 {% endapi-method-parameter %}

 {% api-method-parameter name="accountId" type="integer" required=true %}
-The unique id of the booking to which the refund will be added
+The unique id of the booking to which the booking status will be added
 {% endapi-method-parameter %}

 {% api-method-parameter name="currentStatus" type="integer" required=true %}